 The Establishment Clause in the First Amendment to the U.S. Constitution prohibits government sponsorship of religious messages.
 The Supreme Court has said time and again that the "First Amendment mandates government neutrality between religion and religion, and between religion and nonreligion."
 McCreary Cty., Ky. v.
 Am.
 Civil Liberties Union of Ky., 545 U.S. 844, 860 (2005); Wallace v.
 Jaffree, 472 U.S. 38, 53 (1985); Epperson v.
 Ark., 393 U.S. 97, 104 (1968); Everson v.
 Bd. of Educ. of Ewing, 330 U.S. 1, 15-16 (1947).
-By issuing a proclamation calling Mississippi citizens to pray and participating in a National Day of Prayer event, you abridge your duty to remain neutral.
+By participating in a National Day of Prayer event, you abridge your duty to remain neutral.
 Whether to pray, and whether to believe in a god who answers prayer, is an intensely personal decision protected under our First Amendment as a matter of conscience.

+Your comments are especially concerning as you are Mississippi's top election official.
 The separation between state and church is among one of the most fundamental principles of our system of government.
 The Supreme Court has specifically stated, "If there is any fixed star in our constitutional constellation, it is that no official, high or petty, can prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion or force citizens to confess by word or act their faith therein."
 West Virginia Board of Education v.
 Barnette, 319 U.S. 624, 642 (1943) (emphasis added).

 Government officials can worship, pray, and participate in religious events in their personal capacities.
 But they are not permitted to provide credibility or prestige to their religion by lending a government office and government title to religious events.
 Their office and title belong to "We the people," not the office's temporary occupant.
-As Governor, you have taken an oath of office to uphold the secular U.S. Constitution, and must scrupulously avoid using your public office to promote or advance your personal religious beliefs.
+As Secretary of State, you have taken an oath of office to uphold the secular U.S. Constitution, and must scrupulously avoid using your public office to promote or advance your personal religious beliefs.